garrettw/aspire/packages/framework/README.md

-# Aspire PHP Framework
+# Outboard Framework

 Currently targeting: PHP 8.4+

-Aspire is the working name for my new PHP framework that provides a SOLID foundation for building modern web applications.
+Outboard is the working name for my new PHP framework that provides a SOLID foundation for building modern web applications.
 It is designed to be modular, flexible, and easy to use, while adhering to the latest best practices in PHP development.